Unlocking value: navigating funding and exit strategies in technology businesses

 Our Grant Thornton network operates across more than 140 countries.
 By engaging your Grant Thornton contact, you have access to a consistent and coordinated team applying our proven working capital optimisation methodology globally, wherever you do business.

-Partner & National Head of Restructuring Advisory
+National Head of Partner Growth and Firm M&A, and National Head of Restructuring Advisory

 Working capital is the net capital – or money – it takes to run your business on a day-to-day basis.
 If you take your current assets and minus your current liabilities, the result is considered your working capital.
 It is a ratio to watch in the business.
 While working capital generally means your organisation is financially healthy, low working capital can mean you will struggle to grow, and too much means you are not adequately reinvesting your cash.